0belous/UE-Legacy-Launcher/README.md

 ### Config:

-The config.yml file located at `%USERPROFILE%/.a2-legacy-launcher/config.yml` currently has these settings:
+The config.yml file located at `~/.a2-legacy-launcher/config.yml` has these settings by default:

 ```yml
 autoupdate: true
 manifest_url: (Manifest URL Here)
 ```

-Auto update defaults to true so the script will update itself using update.bat or update.sh

 Specifying a manifest allows the program to automatically select the arguments to install a desired version.
 See the example.json for how to format your own manifest.